Band-tailed Barbthroat

 Species Overview

-Females resemble males but are slightly paler overall, with more cinnamon wash on the underparts and a longer, more curved bill.
-Both sexes show subtle tail flicking and produce a low, humming flight sound typical of the hermit group.
+Females resemble males but are slightly paler overall, often with more cinnamon wash on the underparts and an even more decurved bill.
+Both sexes show subtle tail flicking and a low, humming wing sound typical of hermits when in active flight.
+Juveniles are similar to adults but display more extensive ochraceous fringes to the plumage, giving them a somewhat warmer, more mottled appearance until they molt into adult feathers.

 Below is the Band-tailed Barbthroat (Threnetes ruckeri ruckeri)